-A wildlife sanctuary isn’t exactly what comes to mind when you think of weekend escapes in the UAE; picture-perfect resort pools, yes, beautiful beaches, also yes, but herds of spotted deer, Arabian Oryx, and sand gazelles?
+A wildlife sanctuary isn’t exactly what comes to mind when you think of weekend escapes in the UAE or day trips from Dubai; picture-perfect resort pools, yes, beautiful beaches, also yes, but herds of spotted deer, Arabian Oryx, and sand gazelles?
 Not so much.

 Just 8 kilometers off the western coast of Abu Dhabi, Sir Bani Yas Island is still something of a secret in the UAE and a worthy venture off-the-beaten-path.
 The legacy of the late ruler and founder of the UAE, Sheikh Zayed Bin Sultan Al Nahyan, Sir Bani Yas Island is home to a protected wildlife reserve where conservation programs work to save endangered species and those extinct in the wild.

 Visitors can experience the island’s unique ecosystem and wildlife by staying overnight at one of three resorts at Anantara Sir Bani Yas Island Resorts.
 I had the chance to stay at the Anantara Al Sahel Villa Resort in a rustic but luxurious safari-style villa located in the Arabian Wildlife Park and was blown away by the experience.